ololadeS/SQL/README.md

 # Air Pollution dataset
-Exploratory data analysis were perform to summarize, and understand the pattern in the dataset using MSSQL.
+Exploratory data analysis were perform to summarize, understand the pattern and create view using MSSQL.
 ### Analysis process
 1. Start by connecting to the database
 2. Retrive the data using SELECT Statement